mhuebert/re-view/re-view/view-specs.md

 {:spec/props {:label ::label}}
 ```

-Now we've repeated ourselves, because the `::label` spec refers to the `:label` key in a props map.
+Above, we've repeated ourselves, because the `::label` spec refers to the `:label` key in a props map.
 Under `:props/keys`, we can specify a vector of registered specs, which will be paired with their equivalent non-namespaced prop keys:

 ```clj
 {:spec/props {:props/keys [::label]}}